TASC: Task-Aware Shared Control for Relational Telemanipulation: EXPERIMENTS

+\textbf{Results.} Robustness results are shown in Fig.~\ref{fig:robustness}.
+Rel-SR remains stable as the number of objects increases, indicating reliable inference in cluttered scenes.
+Aff-SR also shows no degradation, benefiting from object segmentation.
+The failure cases are caused by severe occlusion leading to incomplete point clouds.
+We further observe that interaction analysis becomes more beneficial in clustered scenes.
+For example, with 10 objects, 88.9\% of potential object pairs are pruned while preserving the required insertion and placing relations.

+Results of user performance are summarized in Table~\ref{tab:real_world_results}.
+TASC achieves high assistance success across all tasks and attains the fastest execution time in two of the three scenarios.
+For Scale–Fruits, MaxEnt IOC shows no speed improvement in clutter due to distraction from irrelevant objects.
+In contrast, TASC accelerates execution by retaining only graspable objects.
+For Insert–Tube, TASC substantially improves success rate and completion time through insertion assistance.
+For Open–Drawer, which does not involve multi-object interaction reasoning, MaxEnt IOC is faster due to full-pose assistance, while TASC achieves comparable performance.
+Overall, these results indicate that our method particularly benefits cluttered and alignment-critical tasks.

+As illustrated in Fig.~\ref{fig:subjective_metrics}, TASC achieves higher mean ratings on most subjective metrics compared to the baselines.
+While pure teleoperation naturally provides the highest sense of control, TASC maintains a comparable level of perceived control and how well the robot behaves as expected, demonstrating a favorable balance between user control and assistance.
+Paired t-tests reveal that TASC yields statistically significant improvements over pure teleoperation in Speed ($p=0.028$), Usability ($p=0.012$), and Satisfaction ($p=0.030$), confirming its effectiveness in enhancing the overall teleoperation experience.

-\textbf{Results.} As illustrated in Fig.~\ref{fig:real_world_results_1}, TASC demonstrates strong generalization across a wide range of real-world tasks, including placing, aligning, and stacking.
+As illustrated in Fig.~\ref{fig:real_world_snapshots}, TASC demonstrates strong generalization across a wide range of real-world tasks, including placing, aligning, and stacking.
 Despite significant variations in object geometry and interaction patterns, TASC successfully assists users in completing these tasks without any task-specific tuning.
 Compared to pure teleoperation, users can complete tasks with one hand by controlling only simple translational motions.

-We further evaluate TASC under variations in initial object placements and multi-object interaction scenarios.
-As shown in Fig.~\ref{fig:real_world_results_2}(a), three representative tasks are demonstrated: sweeping with a brush, inserting a roller into a holder, and pouring with a kettle.
-TASC generalizes to different object configurations without task-specific training.
-In Fig.~\ref{fig:real_world_results_2}(b), both the remote controller and the kettle interact sequentially with multiple objects.
+We further demonstrate TASC's capability in multi-object and multi-step interactions.
+As shown in Fig.~\ref{fig:multi_step}, both the remote controller and the kettle interact sequentially with multiple objects.
 TASC correctly predicts the intended interaction pairs and adapts its assistance accordingly, thereby enabling users to accomplish long-horizon manipulation tasks.